Pkmnfan02/GCI2017Notes/README.md

 ```
 To find that, I ran ./gradlew idea again.
 It looks like I didn't have everything so it downloaded some things and the fetching of the module is working.

-To get to the module and to nagivate to the folder, I used IntelliJ
+To get to the module and to nagivate to the folder, I used IntelliJ because in my opinion its easier than using the terimal.

 # References
 * https://guides.github.com/features/mastering-markdown/